 Skin tags and warts can be bothersome, but fortunately, they can be quickly removed in-office and in many cases, they can be prevented with the right skincare and hygiene.
-At Elite Dermatology, with offices in Katy, Kingwood and Tomball, TX, the skincare professionals offers innovative and effective skin care treatments, products, and services to improve your skin health and address your concerns.
+At Elite Dermatology, with offices in Houston, Katy, Kingwood, Vintage Park, Pearland and the Heights, TX, the skincare professionals offers innovative and effective skin care treatments, products, and services to improve your skin health and address your concerns.
 Start by booking your consultation online, or call the office today.

 A skin tag is a small growth of soft hanging skin that can appear on the:

 Skin tags are usually flesh-colored or slightly brownish, and the surface may be smooth or irregular in appearance.

 The exact cause of skin tags isn’t clear, but they may be the result of clusters of collagen protein and blood vessels becoming trapped inside thicker pieces of skin.

 When necessary, your Elite skincare specialist removes skin tags and usually recommends over-the-counter therapies, excision, or cryotherapy.